-The Fund provides a prescription drug benefit under both medical plans.
+The Fund provides a prescription drug benefit under the medical plans.
 It is administered by Sav-Rx and only pays a benefit when a prescription is filled at a Sav-Rx participating pharmacy.
 The benefit level depends on the type of drug—generic, preferred brand name or non-preferred brand name—and if it is filled at a retail pharmacy or through mail order.
-When you are at a retail pharmacy, present your Sav-Rx identification card and pay your copay amount as indicated in the chart below.
+When you are at a retail pharmacy, present your Sav-Rx identification card and pay your copay amount as applicable.
 Also, be sure to review the Step Therapy Program section below to see if any of your medications are subject to step therapy.

 When you have your prescriptions filled at a participating Sav-Rx pharmacy, you save money.
 Locate participating retail pharmacies at www.savrx.com and enter in group number “IBEWD4” or call Sav-Rx at 1-866-233-IBEW.